jgamblin/hackAPie/README.md

 #hackAPie
-hackAPie is preconfigured Raspberry PI 2 OpenWRT image based off of [this guide](https://devzone.nordicsemi.com/blogs/700/trying-openwrt-chaos-calmer-1505-rc1-on-raspberry-/) and using this [canakit] (http://www.canakit.com/raspberry-pi-starter-kit.html) to practice hacking wireless networks using the tools included in Kali 2.0
+hackAPie is preconfigured Raspberry PI 2 OpenWRT image based off of [this guide](https://devzone.nordicsemi.com/blogs/700/trying-openwrt-chaos-calmer-1505-rc1-on-raspberry-/) and using this [canakit] (http://www.canakit.com/raspberry-pi-starter-kit.html) to provide a safe environment to practice wireless hacking techniques against.

 ## How To Install